 If your dog isn’t getting enough sleep, make it a part of his routine to take frequent naps.
 A quiet, cosy space that he can call his own will help.
 Quiet time in the house will allow him the space to calm himself and take himself to bed for an hour or two.
 If he won’t go by himself, you might need to enforce nap time.
 Crate training will really help with this.

 Cut down on stimulating games and activities.
-Giving his brain time to relax will allow him the space he needs to settle down for a sleep.
+Giving his brain time to get bored and relax will allow him the space he needs to settle down for a sleep.
 Stimulating activities can leave his brain buzzing for long periods.

 Failing that, it might help to go out more!
 Since lockdown we are spending more and more time with our dogs.
 This can be quite stimulating and can keep them alert.
 Many dogs take the opportunity to catch up on some proper sleep while they are home alone.
 But if they never get the house to themselves, this can be quite difficult.